Radiation of breathing vortex electron packets in magnetic field: Conclusion

 \section{Conclusion}

 In this work, we have developed a semiclassical model to investigate the radiation emitted by a vortex electron propagating through a longitudinal magnetic field, such as in a linear accelerator.
-Our key finding is that both the radiated energy and the change in the electron's OAM are extremely small for realistic accelerator parameters.
+Our key finding is that both the radiated energy and the change in the electron's OAM are extremely small for realistic accelerator parameters in a very wide range of initial dispersion values of the wave packet.
 Even when extrapolated to a kilometer-scale linac, the total energy radiated remains a negligible fraction of the electron's transverse energy, which in turn validates our semiclassical approach.
-More importantly, the total change in OAM is found to be minuscule, far less than a single quantum of $\hbar$.
-In other words, we have found that a single quantum of OAM is emitted in a typical time of \textit{at least $\mathit{10^3}$ seconds}, much longer than the acceleration time even in a km-long linac.
+More importantly, the total change in OAM is found to be minuscule up to $\sigma_0 \gg \sigma_\text{L}$, far less than a single quantum of $\hbar$.
+In other words, we have found that a single quantum of OAM can be emitted during the flight time in a 1 km long linac, but for $\sigma_0 \gtrsim \sigma_\text{L}$ relatively small loss is present.

 We therefore arrive at a clear and impactful conclusion: the orbital angular momentum of vortex electrons is remarkably robust during acceleration in linacs.
 This result strongly supports the viability of using linacs to produce high-energy, relativistic vortex electron beams for future applications in materials science and particle physics.